NikSecOps/Email-Phishing-Analyzer---The-Planet-s-Prestige-Challenge/README.md

-# 🧩 PuzzleToCoCanDa – BTLO CTF Write-up

-> A phishing email, spoofed headers, Base64-encoded alien ransom, and a villain named Pestero Negeja?
-> This Blue Team Labs Online challenge was out of this world! 🛸

 # 🧩 PuzzleToCoCanDa – BTLO Phishing CTF Write-up

 This was a fun challenge on Blue Team Labs Online where I had to investigate a suspicious phishing email.
 The email looked like it came from “billjobs@microapple.com”, but it was clearly fake.
 Here's how I solved it step-by-step.